 Court of Cassation

-It may be worth pointing out that alongside the civil courts, the criminal courts — the criminal divisions of the court of appeal and the assize court, the criminal division of the court of first instance (the criminal court) and the police court (when it hears criminal cases) — also hear civil applications lodged by civil parties who have asked for their claims to be joined to the criminal proceedings; these are essentially applications for damages brought by victims of crime in the widest sense.
+It should be noted that, alongside the civil courts, the criminal sections of the court of appeal, the court of assizes, the criminal sections of the court of first instance (criminal court) and the police court (when it hears criminal cases) also hear civil applications (mainly for damages) lodged by parties claiming damages in criminal proceedings, i.e. victims of criminal offences in the broadest sense.Legal databases

 Is access to the database free of charge?